yanis-dlmr/practical-tools/docs/airfoil/theorical-approach/index.md

 :::

 The results obtained with the tool are close to the results obtained with XFOIL and the experimental data.
-The differences are due to the assumptions made in the theorical approaches.
+The differences are due to the assumptions made in the theoretical approaches.
 Our 2 approaches are validated for small angles of attack, inferior to the stall angle.
 The Vortex Panel Method is more accurate than the Thin Airfoil Theory.

 ::: danger Limitations

 The tool is not validated for angles of attack superior/close to the stall angle.
-Indeed, turbulent and viscous phenomena are not taken into account in the different theorical approaches.
+Indeed, turbulent and viscous phenomena are not taken into account in the different theoretical approaches.
 Please consider the results obtained with the tool with caution.

 :::